adams85/bundling/README.md

 #### 3. Configure bundles

-You configure your bundles in the *Configure* method of the *Startup* class in the following manner:
+Bundles are defined in the *Configure* method of the *Startup* class in the following manner:

     app.UseBundling(bundles =>
     {